10 Times Celebrity Couples Savagely Roasted Each Other on Social Media

 Kristen Bell & Dax Shepard

-When Kristen Bell noticed that her husband Dax Shepard‘s bromance with his friend and former co-star, Justin Long, was becoming too close, she decided to troll him with a paparazzi shot of the trio.
-The picture shows walking away as her hubby and Long hold hands.
+When Kristen Bell noticed that her husband Dax Shepard’s bromance with his friend and former costar Justin Long was becoming too close, she decided to troll him with a paparazzi shot of the trio.
+The picture shows her walking away as her hubby and Long hold hands.